Salisbury is a city filled with history and culture. These are the best things to do in Salisbury, England.

 The city of Salisbury is in southwest England.
 It’s in Wiltshire, the county of which is known as Wiltshire.
 There are approximately 40,000 people in Salisbury.

 Despite its modest size, the population lacks character and charm.
-The historic churches, cathedrals, and parks that are within Salisbury are among the city’s main tourist attractions.
+The historic churches, cathedrals, and parks within Salisbury are among the city’s main tourist attractions.

 - 1. Enjoy a Walking Tour at Salisbury’s Old City Center

-- 2. Discover the beauty of Roman Ruins of Old Sarum
+- 2. Discover the beauty of the Roman Ruins of Old Sarum

 - 4. Marvel the Magna Carta and the Salisbury Cathedral